-In immaculate Spanish, he gestures in frustration to the laborers that the long, winding stairway at the main entrance was situated at the wrong side of the room.
+In immaculate Spanish, he gestures in frustration to the laborers that the long, winding stairway at the main entrance is situated at the wrong. side. of the room.
 The laborers nod sullenly and shuffle back to dismantle the stairs.
-He laughs quietly to himself, "Oh, the owner is going to love this?"
+He laughs quietly to himself, "Oh, the owner is going to love this."

 Gazing out the front door, his eyes glaze over, as he notes that the house is located at the apex of two valleys that open up to the hazy city below.